teamEMARK/ReloadTaskStatus/README.md

 Reload task status is extension usable to show status of reload task in application.

 Prerequisites:
-for not admin users - security rule for user to read access for reloadtasks, ExecutionResult* and executionsession* resource
+for not RootAdmin users - security rule for user to read access for reloadtask*, ExecutionResult* and executionsession* resource

 Configuration:
  - Refresh interval in ms - interval for reload task status check